Last updated: September 16, 2019

 When present during pregnancy Chlamydia can cause miscarriage and preterm birth.

 Chlamydia can cause damage to the fallopian tubes which can increase the chance of having an ectopic pregnancy.
 An ectopic pregnancy is one where the fertilized egg attaches itself outside of the uterus.
-This type of pregnancy usually ends in termination and if left untreated can even be fatal.
+This type of pregnancy ends in termination and if left untreated can even be fatal.
+Unfortunately these pregnancies are unable to survive to term or be relocated into the uterus.

 Risk to Baby